April 29, 2025

 Instagram Live videos have a video length limit of four hours, if you choose to broadcast for that long.
 You can then save and download your full video and upload it in segments later.

-Instagram video ads
+Instagram Stories ads

 Finally, you have Instagram video ads.
 Instagram has a huge, diverse user base, making it a valuable platform for targeted advertising.
 Its visual-centric format is particularly effective for creators and companies with aesthetic design and branding.
+The platform's Stories feature offers unique advertising opportunities with interactive elements like polls and questions that can boost engagement.

 The 15-second limit on Instagram ads is significant, as it aligns with the quick scrolling behavior of the average Instagram user and is intended to capture attention quickly.
 It forces advertisers to focus on their messaging and be concise.

-How to edit an Instagram Story’s video length
+How to adjust Instagram Story length

 If your video is too long to upload as a 60-second Story, you can adjust the length before you post it.
 Here are a few ways:

-Re-record your Story in Instagram
+Re-record videos directly in Instagram

 When you record a Story using Instagram's camera, but it cuts off before you finish, you may need to rerecord it or record a second Story.